-In order to receive a diploma, students must successfully complete at least 27 credits and comply with the following high school level course requirements:
+In order to receive a diploma, students must successfully complete at least 28 credits and comply with the following high school level course requirements:

 High School Level Courses Required for Graduation Subject Area Credits Explanation Language Arts 4 Must be sufficient to satisfy all academic standards in the English language arts.
-Mathematics 3 Three credits of math, including algebra, geometry, statistics and probability sufficient to cover the standards.
+Mathematics 3 Three credits of math, including algebra, geometry, statistics, probability, and trigonometry sufficient to cover the standards.
 Students must complete the equivalent of algebra II or its equivalent as part of the 3-credit requirement.
 Algebra I is required by the end of eighth grade.
 Science 3 Three credits of science, including a biology credit.
-In addition, students must complete a chemistry, physics or Career and Technical Education (CTE) credit as part of the 3-credit agreement.
-(The CTE credit must meet the standards underlying the chemistry or physics credit.)
+In addition, students must complete chemistry or physics, as part of the 3-credit agreement.
 Social Studies 4 Must include at least United States history, geography, government and citizenship, world history, and economics sufficient to satisfy all of the academic standards in social studies.
 Arts 1 Must be sufficient to satisfy all of the state or local academic standards in the arts.
 A career and technical education (CTE) course may fulfill an arts credit.
-Community/ Technical Education 1 Students take one quarter each of AgriScience 9, Art 9, Business 9 and Ag Manufacturing P.E./Health/Driver's Education 2 Students take Physical Education 9 for a semester, Driver's Education for a semester and then Personal Wellness 10 for the entire year.
+Community/ Technical Education 1 Students take one quarter each of AgriScience 9, Art 9, Business 9 and Ag Manufacturing P.E./Health Education 1.5 Students take Physical Education 9 for a semester for a semester and Personal Wellness 10 for the entire year.
 Jr/Sr Strategies .5 This personal finance class is required for graduation.
-Elective Courses 8.5
+Elective Courses 9 Driver's Education counts as a .5 elective.